 - Coordination Project, and the Student Equity Research meeting.
 These three groups were examining their common metrics separately.
 Now that they are being brought together, there are many common, common metrics of value to the College and programs/services.
-This process validated the work of the groups. - Analytics: Big Data Analytics are progressing using Python as the analytical tool.
+This process validated the work of the groups. - ✓ Analytics: Big Data Analytics are progressing using Python as the analytical tool.
 The team is learning more about the software, metrics to put into the software, and the predictive nature of it.
 Agile (aka Sprint) method is being used to do quick Sprints (e.g., 2-3 weeks of work) and evaluate its outcomes.
 Analyses have yet to yield viable predictive analytics, but we still have ideas to try!
 The team is also exploring the new software program, EAB, for analytics and case management processes.

-New - Big Data Conference: Members of the team (Barbara McNeice-Stallard, Lisa DiDonato, and Wook Kim) will be asked to attend the Big Data conference sponsored by the WASC Senior College and University Commission - Putting Analytics to Work: Enhancing Institutional Productivity in the Age of Big Data, June 14, 2019, Kellogg West Conference Center, Cal Poly Pomona.
+Big Data Conference: Members of the team (Barbara McNeice-Stallard, Lisa DiDonato, Jaime Rodriguez, and Wook Kim) attend the Big Data conference sponsored by the WASC Senior College and University Commission - Putting Analytics to Work: Enhancing Institutional Productivity in the Age of Big Data, January 14, 2019, Kellogg West Conference Center, Cal Poly Pomona.
+The conference allowed the team to learn of different views in Big Data and to leverage those ideas to this project.
+The team also learned how to use Qualtrics (survey software) in different manners.